zchking/docs/pages/katalon-studio/tutorials/handle_file_uploads.md

 The file upload widget is the input tag having attribute **type** equal to **file**.
 It allows us to upload all file formats (.jpg, .png, .txt…)

-Let’s work on the case in which we need to upload a file and validate whether the file is uploaded.
+Let's work on the case in which we need to upload a file and validate whether the file is uploaded.

 Steps: